 - At the center of the map—Select Add Marker .

-The panel displays details about the marker and the toolbar shows tools for manipulating the selected markup.
-In the panel, you can provide a label or notes.
-You can use the tools to delete the marker, add an arrow, or change the marker's color.
+The panel displays details about the marker and tools for manipulating the selected markup.
+You can provide a label or notes, delete the marker, add an arrow, or change the marker's color.

 - Drag a marker to move it to a new location on the map.

-Tapping markup on the map selects it and shows its details.
+Selecting markup on the map shows its details.
 In the details, you can view and edit the label and notes.

 - Provide a label for the marker.